axonivy-market/x-connector/x-connector-product/README.md

 # X Connector
-Axon Ivy’s [X (formarly Twitter)](https://twitter.com/) connector illustrates the power of integrating existing systems to your process automation initiatives.
-Social communication is a must and using X (formarly Twitter) in any business process supports an open communication strategy.
-See what's happening in the world right now!
+Axon Ivy’s [X](https://twitter.com/)-connector illustrates the power of integrating existing systems to your process automation initiatives.
+Social communication is a must and using X in any business process supports an open communication strategy.
 This
 connector:

-- Gives you full power to the OpenAPI X (formarly Twitter) services.
+- Gives you full power to the OpenAPI X services.
-- Supports you with an easy-to-copy demo implementation to reduce your integration effort.
+- Supports you with a demo implementation

 ## Demo